Or fill out this form to get in touch via email.

 Stay informed by completing this form to receive EDW’s publications throughout the year.
 For more information about what you’ll get, click here.

-Winnipeg is the most cost-effective city for aerospace manufacturing among Western U.S. and Canadian cities (KPMG Competitive Alternatives 2012).
+Winnipeg is the most cost-effective city for aerospace manufacturing in Western Canada and the U.S. Midwest (KPMG's Competitive Alternatives, 2016).